LewisKempford/RBWM_HWB_profile/README.md

 Project can be forked to local machine using Git or downloaded to local machine via GitHub.

-#### Data.R
+#### data.R

 This script processes all data and indicators to be used in the profile.
 The way I tend to use datasets allows for use across multiple projects, rather than holding all datasets in a single project.

+To run this script you will need to go through it changing geography codes and file location paths.

+Script is separated using sections for data required to process indicators and a section for each indicator.

+Creates Rds in the specified path location.
+This Rds is used in the create_ppt.Rmd script.

+#### create_ppt.Rmd

+File is used to process Rds create in data.R to output slide deck.
+Contains a settings chunk and then chunks for each slide created.

+File also reads in lookups and shape files for different geography levels.

 ## Built With